-The field provides concurrent training in research methods and educational practice for elementary teacher certification, including 600 hours of practicum in classrooms.
+The field provides concurrent training in research methods and educational practice for elementary teacher certification, including extensive practicum in classrooms.
 It supports the development of expertise in scientific examination of educational and psychological issues and highlights the integration between science and classroom practice.
 RIT students must complete a Major Research Paper (MRP) by April of Year 2 in order to graduate.

 - Applicants are admitted under the General Regulations of the School of Graduate Studies.
-Applicants must also satisfy the Department of Applied Psychology and Human Development's additional admission requirements stated below. - An appropriate bachelor's degree (usually a four-year degree) with the equivalent of a University of Toronto mid-B or better in the final year. - Applicants are also expected to have strong research experience and experience working with groups of children, preferably in responsible positions. - Normally, an interview is required prior to admission.
+Applicants must also satisfy the Department of Applied Psychology and Human Development's additional admission requirements stated below. - An appropriate bachelor's degree (usually a four-year degree) with the equivalent of a University of Toronto mid-B or better in the final year. - Applicants are also expected to have strong research experience and experience working with groups of children, preferably in responsible positions. - Normally, an interview is required prior to admission. - A satisfactory vulnerable sector screening (VSS) police check is required prior to having direct contact with students.
+Without proof of a satisfactory VSS, schools will not allow teacher education candidates to participate in practice teaching.

 - Coursework.
-Students must complete 11.0 full-course equivalents (FCEs) including practicum placements and an internship as follows (although a thesis paper is not required, students must complete a Major Research Paper): - o Year 1: 7.0 FCEs as follows: - APD2200Y Child Study: Observation, Evaluation, Reporting, and Research (1.0 FCE). - APD2201Y Childhood Education Seminar I (1.0 FCE). - APD2210Y Introduction to Curriculum I: Core Areas (1.0 FCF) - APD2220Y Teaching Practicum (1.0 FCE): three eightweek, half-day placements in kindergarten/early childhood, grades 1 to 3, and grades 4 to 6. - APD2280Y Introduction to Special Education and Adaptive Instruction (1.0 FCE; Credit/No Credit). - APD1209H Research Methods and Thesis Preparation in AP&HD (0.5 FCE). - 1.5 elective FCEs (equivalent to three half courses) chosen from among master's-level courses in the Department of Applied Psychology and Human Development and, in some cases, other departments; (to be completed during the Spring/Summer session). - Students without an undergraduate course in child development must take APD1201H Child and Adolescent Development (0.5 FCE) as an elective. - Registration in Year 2 of the program is contingent upon successful completion of all Year 1 work. - O Year 2: 4.0 FCEs as follows: - APD2211H Theory and Curriculum I: Language and Literacy (0.5 FCE). - APD2212H Theory and Curriculum II: Mathematics (0.5 FCE). - APD2214H Curriculum and Pedagogies for Cross-Curricular Teaching (0.5 FCE). - APD2221Y Advanced Teaching Practicum (1.0 FCE), a 3.5-month full-time internship to be taken in one session. - APD2001Y0Major Research Paper (1.0 FCE). - APD2202H Childhood Education Seminar II: Advanced Teaching (0.5 FCE), taken during the internship session of Year 2.
+Students must complete 11.0 full-course equivalents (FCEs) including practicum placements and an internship as follows (although a thesis paper is not required, students must complete a Major Research Paper): - Year 1 7.0 FCEs as follows: - APD2200Y Child Study: Observation, Evaluation, Reporting, and Research (1.0 FCE). - APD2201Y Childhood Education Seminar I (1.0 FCE). - APD2210Y Introduction to Curriculum I: Core Areas (1.0 FCE). - APD2220Y Teaching Practicum (1.0 FCE): three eight-week, half-day placements in kindergarten, grades 1 to 3, and grades 4 to 6.

+- APD2270Y Introduction to Special Education and Adaptive Instruction (1.0 FCE). - APD1209H Research Methods and Thesis Preparation in AP&HD (0.5 FCE). - 1.5 elective FCEs (equivalent to three half courses) chosen from among master's-level courses in the Department of Applied Psychology and Human Development and, in some cases, other departments; to be completed during the Spring (May/June) and Summer (July/August) sessions. - Students without an undergraduate course in child development must take APD1201H Child and Adolescent Development (0.5 FCE) as an elective. - Registration in Year 2 of the program is contingent upon successful completion of all Year 1 work. - o Year 2 4.0 FCEs as follows: - APD2211H Theory and Curriculum I: Language and Literacy (0.5 FCE). - APD2212H Theory and Curriculum II: Mathematics (0.5 FCE). - APD2214H Curriculum and Pedagogies for Cross-Curricular Teaching (0.5 FCE). - APD2221Y Advanced Teaching Practicum (1.0 FCE), a 12-week full-time internship to be taken in one session. - APD2001Y Major Research Paper (1.0 FCE). - APD2202H Childhood Education Seminar II: Advanced Teaching (0.5 FCE), taken during the internship session of Year 2.